SyncfusionInstall/wpf-docs/wpf/Scheduler/Appointments.md

     public Brush Color { get; set; }
     public string RecurrenceRule { get; set; }
 }
-{% endhighlight %}
-{% endtabs %}

-N>You can inherit this class from INotifyPropertyChanged for dynamic changes in custom data.
+N>You can inherit this class from INotifypropertychanged for dynamic changes in custom data.

 You can map those properties of Meeting class to schedule appointment by using the `AppointmentMapping` properties.